 Specialist caravan cleaning products are available.
 A specialist caravan toilet cleaning product is produced by Thetford.
 It is specially designed to work on plastic toilets without damaging them and produces good results.

 Be careful of the cleaning products you use as some may not suit the surfaces in question.

 Cleaning caravan exteriors

-Cloths, extendable brushes and a hose can all prove to be useful caravan cleaning equipment for the exterior.
+Cloths, extendable brushes and a hose are all useful caravan cleaning pieces of equipment for the exterior.
 Ensure all windows and locks are secured, as you obviously do not want to damage the interior.
 Do not neglect the roof when cleaning the caravan’s exterior.
 Remember never put your whole body weight on the roof of a caravan.

-There are specific caravan cleaning products such as polish that will bring up a shine on the fibreglass, as well as acrylic window polish that work much better to clean caravan windows than a glass cleaner does.
-Fenwick’s Caravan Cleaner has been developed specially for effective cleaning of caravans and motorhomes.
+There are specific caravan cleaning products such as polish that will bring up a shine on the fibreglass, as well as acrylic window polish that work much better to clean caravan windows than a glass cleaner does, these have been developed specially for effective cleaning of caravans and motorhomes.

 Do not neglect the roof when cleaning caravans.
 It’s important to get rid of bird droppings and leaves that may have accumulated over the winter.

 Checklist before you set out in your caravan

 Here’s a list of a few things to check prior to departure for the first time of the season:

 Road lights: Make sure these are operational.
 It's also a good idea to have a set of spare bulbs.